-RIS: I’d usually start with the bare minimum; a repetitive melody in my head which I can choose to fill with chords or a simple guitar riff.
+RIS: I would usually start with the bare minimum; a repetitive melody in my head that I can choose to fill with chords or a simple guitar riff.
 Sometimes I write based on my emotions.
-Whether they’re made-up scenarios or real life happenings, I’ll try to portray those thoughts the closest I can in a riff.
+Whether they are made-up scenarios or real-life happenings, I will try to portray those thoughts the closest I can in a riff.
 Lyrics can be inspired by everything.
 TV shows, personal experiences, morbid thoughts.
 Anything.

 What is one most misunderstood perception of songwriting?

 HAFIZ: That songwriting is when a band comes together and sits for hours, days or months in a studio to produce an album.
-I think it's totally different here in Singapore where most of us don’t have the privilege of being full-time musicians.
-We usually work/write remotely.
-However, I think our band tries to make the best of the situation and we’re doing alright as we are.
-But if given the opportunity to sit in a studio together for a dedicated amount of time to finish an album, I won’t deny that we might be able to produce something even better.
+I think it is totally different here in Singapore, where most of us do not have the privilege of being full-time musicians.
+We usually work or write remotely.
+However, I think our band tries to make the best of the situation and we are doing alright as we are.
+But if given the opportunity to sit in a studio together for a dedicated amount of time to finish an album, I will not deny that we might be able to produce something even better.

 ZAHIR: That perfection needs to be achieved the first time round.
-Write what you can and don’t worry about how great it is.
-After some time, you’ll find ways to improve on the foundation and—if you can ever reach that point where you feel like you’ve done enough—the end product will be miles ahead from what you started out with.
+Write what you can and do not worry about how great it is.
+After some time, you will find ways to improve the foundation.
+If you can ever reach that point where you feel like you have done enough, the end product will be much better than what you started out with.

 How do you gain inspiration?

 HAFIZ: YouTube and Spotify.
-There’s a generous amount of content that is easily accessible and I won’t deny the benefits.
+There is a generous amount of content that is easily accessible and I will not deny the benefits.
 I obsessively watch music videos to songs that I like, then try to figure out how to incorporate similar styles into writing my bass parts and how to play other instruments to add value to our songs.
 I think oldies are just as inspirational as the modern stuff.
-Songwriting aspect aside, top notch stage setups and sound designs inspire me too - I think musicians here tend to overlook.
-I've been undergoing training this past year in the technical side of production and I intend to apply the knowledge I've gained to help the band raise the bar in the scene.
+Songwriting aspect aside, top-notch stage setups and sound designs inspire me too.
+I think musicians here tend to overlook them.
+I have been undergoing training this past year in the technical side of production, and I intend to apply the knowledge I have gained to help the band raise the bar in the scene.

 ZAHIR: I gain inspiration from everywhere, as cliché as it sounds.
-You’ll find it in the most unlikely places.
-“Telepathy” was based on a video game I was really into years ago.
-What I write doesn’t have to be from personal experience but about what I can create from what is around me.
+You will find it in the unlikeliest places.
+Telepathy was based on a video game that I was really into years ago.
+What I write does not have to be from personal experience, but about what I can create from what is around me.
 Okay scratch that, I guess that is personal experience one way or another.